 Bio

+Prof. Andrew McCallum at IESL.
+My research focused on set-based representation learning and compositional reasoning, with applications in natural language processing and information retrieval.
 I earned my Master’s degree from the Indian Institute of Science (IISc) in 2018, where I was part of the Machine and Language Learning (MALL) Lab, working with Prof. Partha Talukdar.

 Research Areas